monsoonmaelstrom/book2/book2.md

 “Everyone who ends up at the war college would know that,” Peter says, starting to follow the statement to its logical conclusion.
 “Because to end up there you have to have already been in one of the polities’ armies and transferred to the Army of the Allied Polities—officially—prior to attending the war college.
 At which point they would have made it abundantly clear.
 You probably have to sign something in triplicate asserting you understand.”

 “Yeah.
-That,” I say, draining my glass.
+That,” I affirm, draining my glass.
 “Or not that, depending on your perspective.”

 Giorgi starts laughing.